-Rather than burden the SAC program with producing graphics for a large number of possible devices have SAC write out a file (that is probably just the TEK401X commands) that some other programs read and translate into the appropriate format for display on any particular device.
+Rather than burden the SAC program with producing graphics for a large number of possible devices have SAC write out a file (that is probably just the TEK40IX commands) that some other programs read and translate into the appropriate format for display on any particular device.
+SAC Graphics Files contain all the information needed to generate a single plot.